mithunsalinda/emp-system/README.md

 - State management with [Redux Toolkit With RTQ Query]
 - Ready for production build
 - Unit Test using vitest.
-- E2E Testing - ❌ HAVE NOT DONE.. ( cypress for e2e testing )

 ---